pmatheusvinhas/react-waitlist/README.md

 # React Waitlist

-A lightweight, customizable waitlist component for React applications with Resend integration.
+A customizable waitlist component for React applications with Resend integration.

 ## Overview